 Communication Sciences & Disorders Faculty

 Jamie Lichtenstein is a biologist with teaching and research interests spanning cell and molecular biology, physiology, genetics, and immunology.
 Her research focuses on pulmonary and cellular inflammatory responses to the toxic mold Stachybotrys chartarum and its mycotoxins.
-Lichtenstein currently teaches SC216 DNA and Society.
+Lichtenstein currently teaches SC210 Human Health and Disease.

 In addition to teaching at Emerson, Lichtenstein is a Research Fellow in the Molecular and Integrative Physiological Sciences Program at the Harvard School of Public Health.